AZsundevil13/tavus-vibecode-quickstart/README.md

-# 24/7 AI Therapist
+# Your Best Friend Anytime

 ## 🚀 Introduction

-Your personal AI therapist available 24/7.
-This React application provides a safe, confidential space for therapeutic conversations powered by Tavus's Conversational Video Interface technology.
+Your personal AI best friend available 24/7.
+This React application provides a friendly, supportive companion for conversations powered by Tavus's Conversational Video Interface technology.

 > ⚠️ **Important Note**: This is a development template only.
 For production use, you must:
 > - Never expose your Tavus API keys in the frontend